Active Plan HRA

 Is the Allocation to My Active Plan HRA Treated as an Active Benefit?

 Yes.
-When the Active Plan HRA allocation is made each July, the calculation of your active benefits taken will be increased by the amount of the HRA allocation for purposes of the 200% rule (100% if you have more than $125,000 in contributions).
+When the Active Plan HRA allocation is made each late March/early April, the calculation of your active benefits taken will be increased by the amount of the HRA allocation for purposes of the 200% rule (100% if you have more than $125,000 in contributions).
 The allocations will also be counted as active benefits when your severance (if applicable) and retiree HCRA are calculated.

 If I Don’t Use All of My Active Plan HRA, What Happens to the Balance?